scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 ### Discoveries sometimes blend into alpha

 Teams reported that discoveries sometimes blend into alpha without as much checking/approval as they would expect, given the quality checking that goes on for the other stages of the Service Manual.
-Most typically, a Discovery is summarised in a slide deck and presented to key stakeholders, who make a go/don’t go decision.
+Most typically, a discovery is summarised in a slide deck and presented to key stakeholders, who make a go/don’t go decision.

 *Next post: hypotheses for improving discovery.*